Pierre1231/Jingyi-web/content/en/project/Challenge Cup/index.md

 **HAO Pengkun (Team leader)**

-Designed the framework, set coverage path planning algorithm, coded OpenCV-based simulation, do the system integration
+Designed the framework, set coverage path planning algorithm, coded OpenCV-based simulation, do the system integration.

 **WANG Yue**

-Set collaborative exploration and collaborative task allocation algorithm
+Set collaborative exploration and collaborative task allocation algorithm.

 **HUANG Jingyi**

+Created algorithms for obstacle avoidance using artificial potential fields, designed A* path planning algorithms, wrote practical functions such as to calculate the shortest distance between points and a convex hull, etc.

 **LIN Yuheng**